NateShoffner/lanco-discord-bot/README.md

 🌹 LancoBot
 ----------------

-Discord bot tailored for Lancaster Count, PA.
+General-purpose Discord bot with some tailored features for Lancaster County, PA.

 🎉 Features
 ----------------